Badgerati/Pode/docs/Tutorials/Logging/Types/Errors.md

 To enable and use the Error logging Type you use [`Enable-PodeErrorLogType`](../../../../Functions/Logging/Enable-PodeErrorLogType), supplying one or more logging Methods - such as the [Terminal](../../Methods/Terminal) Method.

+!!! important
+    The `Enable-PodeErrorLogging` function is now deprecated, please use [`Enable-PodeErrorLogType`](../../../../Functions/Logging/Enable-PodeErrorLogType) instead.

 When Pode logs an error, the information being logged is as follows:

 | Property     | Description                                           |